 If you receive a call from someone asking you to install their software, hang up immediately.
 As with any scam, if you’re unsure of its legitimacy, contact the company using contact information you find on the web yourself – don’t use the numbers they give you.

 And of course, never, ever give out any banking details or passwords over the phone – see our Scam Safe article on online and phone scams.

 Apps make our lives easier – from productivity, to food and fitness tracking, budgeting to entertainment, it’s all at your fingertips.
 Many apps advertise themselves as “free” or having a “free trial” that reverts to a pricey annual subscription – so make sure you check the fine print to see how much you’re really paying.
 Some services charge a recurring fee for an ongoing subscription; while others might charge for different services within the app – such as going “premium” to remove ads, to buying goodies in a game.

 The convenience of a mobile phone is what makes them so appealing, but it’s extra important to be savvy with your device to avoid the risk of your information falling into the wrong hands.
-Our member’s security is our highest priority, so we encourage you to follow these tips as well as our tips for staying safe online.
+Our member’s security is our highest priority, so we encourage you to follow these tips.

 We'd like to use your current location

 For a more localised experience please enter your location below...